piliwilliam0306/Udacity-SDC/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+* I applied the camera calibration and distortion coefficients we computed earlier and use `cv2.undistort()` function to undistort the image:
+![alt text][image9]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.